omidfarhang/markdown-to-wordpress/README.md

    - Convert the content to HTML using the specified parser.
    - Create a new WordPress post using the WordPress REST API.
    - If using Hugo build, it will crawl the build directory to extract and import posts.
+   - If EXPORT_MODE is set to 'export', it will export posts to WXR format instead of posting to WordPress.

 ---